numaproj/numaflow/docs/user-guide/reference/sideinputs.md

 # Side Inputs

-For an unbounded pipeline in Numaflow that never terminates, there are many cases where users want to update a configuration of the UDF without restarting the pipeline. `Side input` allows this key feature in Numaflow where we can broadcast changes to vertices.
+For an unbounded pipeline in Numaflow that never terminates, there are many cases where users want to update a configuration of the UDF without restarting the pipeline.
+Numaflow enables it by the `Side Inputs` feature where we can broadcast changes to vertices automatically.

-`Side input` achieves this by allowing users to write custom UDFs to broadcast changes to the vertices that are listening in for updates.
+The `Side Inputs` feature achieves this by allowing users to write custom UDFs to broadcast changes to the vertices that are listening in for updates.